-However, there are several scientific and methodological limitations casting suspicions on the validity of the study results and its interpretation.
+However, there are a number of scientific and methodological limitations casting suspicions on the validity of the study results and its interpretation.
 Firstly, the authors stated in the introduction: "there are no studies addressing depression among medical residents in Oman".
-In 2014, Al-Ghafri et al,2 conducted a study to examine the diagnostic validity of the Patient Health Questionnaire-9 (PHQ-9) using an Omani medical resident population to establish a cut-off point.2 Secondly, the cut-off score used to define depression is not valid in the study.
-The cut-off score of 12, rather than the employed 10, on the PHQ-9, has a sensitivity of 80.6% and a specificity of 94.0% for detecting the presence of depressive symptoms.2 Hence, the authors should have considered using 12 as a cut-off to ensure the diagnostic validity of the PHQ-9 among their study sample.

-Thirdly, the authors did not consider factors associated with depressive symptoms such as chronic diseases and stressors.
-Statistically and since those factors were not included in the study questionnaire, they cannot be called confounders.
-They might be called other explanatory variables.3 In fact, the possible confounders in the study are one or more of the associated factors resulted from the univariate analysis namely; gender, level of residency, sleep duration, or exercise.
+Al-Ghafri, et al, in 2014, had conducted a study to examine diagnostic validity of the Patient Health Questionnaire (PHQ-9) using an Omani medical resident population in order to establish a cut-off point.2 Secondly, the cutoff scores for case-ness for depression are not valid on the study.
+The cut-off score of 12, rather than the employed 10, on the PHQ-9 has a sensitivity of 80.6% and a specificity of 94.0 for detecting the presence of depressive symptoms.2 Hence, Al-Houqani, et al should have considered using 12 as a cutoff to ensure the diagnostic validity of the PHQ-9 among the current study sample.
+Thirdly, Fakhriya et al, did not take into account factors associated with depressive symptoms such as chronic diseases, and stressors.
+Statistically, and since those factors were not included in the study questionnaire, they cannot be called confounders.
+They might be called other explanatory variables.3 In fact, the possible confounders in Fakhriya et al study are one or more of associated factors resulted from the univariate analysis namely, gender, level of residency, sleep duration or exercise.
 To decipher the true independent variables and to adjust for potential confounding factors, the authors could have performed binary logistic regression analysis.
-Taking together, one could not interpret an association between exposure and outcome variables depending merely on univariate analysis.4
+Taking together, one could not make an interpretation of association between exposure and outcome variables depending merely on univariate analysis.4